-Blood sugar dysregulation + insulin resistance causes a LOT of health issues—and I’m not just talking about pre-diabetes or diabetes!
+Blood sugar dysregulation and insulin resistance causes a LOT of health issues—and I’m not just talking about pre-diabetes or diabetes!

-There are over a dozen ways that blood sugar + insulin problems affect your health!
+There are over a dozen ways that blood sugar and insulin problems affect your health!
 (You can read about that here.)

 And because insulin dysregulation affects your other hormones, it can also lead to adrenal dysfunction, thyroid problems, and sex hormone imbalances over time (more on that hormone connection here).

-Almost everyone I work with is dealing with blood sugar + insulin issues on some level.
+Almost everyone I work with is dealing with blood sugar and insulin issues on some level.
 And it’s no surprise given that 88% of American adults are metabolically unhealthy!

 That’s why I’m sharing some of the main ways you can figure out if insulin imbalances are part of YOUR health picture!

 Clues You’re Dealing with Insulin Resistance

 When I’m working with a patient, my biggest focus is on listening to the story their body is telling.